HET/HPF observations of Helium in warm, hot, and ultra-hot Jupiters: Discussion

 Figure\,\ref{Fig: Gas giants trends} depicts the three different scenarios for warm, hot, and ultra-hot Jupiter-sized planets.
-The $T_{\rm eff}$ of the host star, used as a proxy for the spectral type, plays a major role in the detectability of helium.
+The $T_{\rm eff}$ of the host star, used as a proxy for the spectral type and the spectral energy distribution in the X-ray and UV range, plays a major role in the detectability of helium.
 The detection trend for WJs may be similar to that of the general exoplanet population \citep{MOPYS_Orell-Miquel2024}.
 WJs mainly orbit $\sim$5000\,K host stars, e.g. K-type stars.
 These stars have a spectral energy distribution that favors the population of the \ion{He}{i} metastable state and its detection \citep{Oklopcic2019_He_Kstar}.
 UHJs and some HJs typically orbit hotter stars than WJs, making them less suitable for populating metastable helium.
 Therefore, their non-detections are likely related to the stellar type of their host rather than a lack of helium atoms in their atmosphere.
-Inspection of evaporation through other spectral lines, such as H$\alpha$, would be more appropriate for UHJs orbiting A-type stars \citet{MOPYS_Orell-Miquel2024}.
-However, the extreme irradiation of F-type stars appears to be enough to make the \ion{He}{i} outflow detectable for low-density HJ planets ($<$0.5\,g\,cm$^{-3}$), such as HAT-P-32\,b, HAT-P-67\,b, WASP-76\,b, and WASP-121\,b.
-Low-density, irradiated gas giants are expected to evaporate at a low rate until they reach a bulk density of $\sim$0.1\,g\,cm$^{-3}$.
-At this point, they undergo runaway mass loss, which strips away their outer atmospheric layers \citep{HotSaturns_evaporation}.
-This large outflow would be detectable even if the metastable population mechanism is not efficient, such as in the F-type stars environment.
-This evaporation process is more intense during the first few hundred Myr, but it can act at Gyr time scales as well (see animation of \citealp[Fig 3]{HotSaturns_evaporation}).
-All four HJs with helium detections orbit stars older than 1\,Gyr.
+Inspection of evaporation through other spectral lines, such as H$\alpha$, would be more appropriate for UHJs orbiting A-type stars \citep{MOPYS_Orell-Miquel2024}.
+However, the balance between XUV and near-UV irradiation for F-type stars appears to be enough to make the \ion{He}{i} outflow detectable for low-density HJ and UHJ planets ($<$0.5\,g\,cm$^{-3}$), such as HAT-P-32\,b, HAT-P-67\,b, WASP-76\,b, and WASP-121\,b.
+These low-density, irradiated gas giants are expected to evaporate at a low rate until they reach a bulk density of $\sim$0.1\,g\,cm$^{-3}$.
+At that point, they undergo runaway mass loss, which strips away their outer atmospheric layers \citep{HotSaturns_evaporation}.
+This large outflow would be detectable even if the metastable population mechanism is not efficient, such as in the F-type stars environment \citep{Oklopcic2019_He_Kstar}.
+This evaporation process is more intense during the first few hundred Myr (e.g., \citealp{JorgeSanz2011, Owen2013, Gupta2020_corepower}), but it can act at Gyr time scales as well (e.g., see animation of \citealp[Fig 3]{HotSaturns_evaporation}).
+All four HJs and UHJs with helium detections orbit stars older than 1\,Gyr.

 We also explored the stellar age parameter, but we have not found a clear relation with the \ion{He}{i} triplet detections.
 There are only three gas giants with helium detection around stars younger than 1\,Gyr (TOI-5398\,b, \citealp{TOI-5398bMattia}; TOI-1268\,b, \citealp{MOPYS_Orell-Miquel2024}; and WASP-52\,b), but there are also less studied planets, 12 in total.
 Thus, the ratio of detections to non-detections in the young planet population is similar to that of the old population.